Richard Parker (mayor): Political career

 Parker was elected Mayor of the West Midlands in the 2024 election after a tight race, defeating Andy Street by 1,508 votes.

 During the campaign, West Midlands Police confirmed that it was assessing allegations by Gary Sambrook, a Conservative MP, that Parker may have breached electoral law as his home address was outside the West Midlands Combined Authority boundary.
 Parker commented that he had "a base in Birmingham that I’ve been using to fulfil my campaign."
 It was then confirmed by West Midlands Police that the allegations were unfounded, and that there was “no criminal offence to investigate”.

+In August 2026, he announced plans to bring the region’s main bus operation into public control.

 Personal life

 Parker has a home in Barnt Green, Bromsgrove, Worcestershire, a holiday home in Cornwall, and rents a flat in the city centre of Birmingham.
 He is married to a solicitor, and has a son who attended a school in Birmingham and works in manufacturing in the Black Country.
 Parker has lived in the West Midlands region since 1985.

 He is a supporter of Bristol City F.C., and has been a member of the Labour Party for 35 years.